-In the spirit of \citet{BBK11} who studied classic \CE, we refrain from using our FPT~algorithm (\cref{thm:fpt} is rather a classification result) but instead rely on mathematical programming to investigate our model of modification fairness.
-We evaluate our model on the SNAP Facebook data set~\cite{snapnets} which lists for each person (vertex) their gender (color).
-As this data was gathered from Facebook before~2012, the data on gender is binary.
+We now study our model of modification fairness empirically, the focus being the \emph{price of modification fairness}: How fair are colorblind solutions, and how much do we have to pay (in solution cost and in computation time) in comparison with colorblind solutions, to obtain a (sufficiently) fair solution?
+In the spirit of \citet{BBK11} who studied classic \CE{}, we refrain from using our algorithm proving fixed-parameter tractability (\cref{thm:fpt} is rather a classification result) but instead rely on mathematical programming to investigate our model of modification fairness.

-The dataset contains ten graphs, for each of which we sampled four subgraphs of different sizes.
-We grouped the subgraphs of similar sizes into sets.
-See \cref{tab:unfair-times-k} for the average graph sizes in each set.